danijeljw/danijelj/source/je-suivre-rivieres/holiday.md

 - Large soy latte, no sugar
 - Small bottle of sparkling water

 Take your seat in the laneway and have them bring it out to you.
 You're on holiday.
-I hope you're camera is ready, take a happy snap and upload it to Instagram _(insert Anjelah Johnson saying "Sir don't lie, I can see..." quote here about not having instagram; yeah, I saw you liked a photo_ 😘_)_
+I hope you're camera is ready, take a happy snap and upload it to Instagram _(insert Anjelah Johnson saying "Sir don't lie, I can see..." quote here about not having instagram; yeah, I saw you liked one of my photos_ 😘_)_

 Finish up your brunch.
 Feel full ?
 Good.
 We should be near midday now.
 I want you to get your way around to Roma Street Parkland.
 It's a beautiful park in the heart of Spring Hill _(or is it on the edge ?)_.
 We're going to take a walk around the 16 hectares of beautiful park and soak it all in.